 The early weeks with your newborn should be cherished, you never get that time back.
-I believe mum and dad need quality time to bond with their newborn, and my aim as your Postnatal Doula is to make those early weeks so much easier, to normalise things and be a reassuring presence.
-I can provide practical and emotional support for you and your family, empowering you as the mum to trust your gut instincts, mums generally know best.
+I believe parents need quality time to bond with their newborn, and my aim as your Postnatal Doula is to make those early weeks so much easier, to normalise things and be a reassuring presence.
+I can provide practical and emotional support for you and your family, empowering you, as the parent, to trust your gut instincts, mums generally know best.

 In terms of practical support I can:

 2. Prepare tasty, nutritious meals and snacks, making sure you have a healthy breakfast and lunch while I’m there.
 I love to cook and share many beautiful recipes with all my clients, which they absolutely love.
 I am a firm believer that food not only nourishes us, but good nutritious food aids recovery, promotes good sleep, helps with the production of breastmilk and produces endorphins, making us feel safe and loved.

 3. Take care of your newborn or siblings while you rest.
 I love to babywear, so I will use my sling to hold your baby close.
 In doing so your baby is held close and upright, which newborns love, recreating a sense of being in the womb.
 In my experience babies sleep incredibly well and settle beautifully in the evenings when held further.

 4. Help with baby-care, bathing, settling baby after feed, nappy changing.

 5. Educate you about everything relating to breastfeeding or likewise bottle feeding.

 6. Accompany you and your baby to doctor’s appointments or baby clinics.

 8. Take your dog for a walk.